hapax/hapax.github.io/assets/benford.md

 approximation, different increments are unlikely to have the same distribution.
 The genes controlling the length of my legs contribute much more than the ones controlling the thickness of my scalp.
+It is more realistic to consider a sum of independent contributions with different distributions.

 One way to generalise the CLT is to consider independent but not identically distributed variables $X_i$, with means $\mu_i$ and